| BASIC

 torn grain or rough finish quality

 Experience has shown that a hook angle of 22° is excellent for soft wood machining.
 A hook of 10° is excellent for hard wood machining.
 Since many mills use both hardwoods and softwoods a hook angle of 15° is recommended.
 If a slightly different hook angle is desired this may be accomplished by either extending the knife further out of the head or by back grinding the knife.
 Back grinding is done by face grinding the knife.
 After this is done you must then reprofile the knife so that the pattern will not be distorted.
+SMALL

 CUTTING ANGLES

 tend to reduce torn grain.
+LARGE

 CUTTING ANGLES

-tend to reduce fuzzy grain
+tend to reduce fuzzy grain BLADE

 ANGLE: